APOTCALYPSE

 But on the night of Danni’s 18th birthday, Kyleigh got an offer she couldn’t refuse – a date with the bogan Casanova, Trevor.
 Her efforts to delay their departure saw Danni chuck a wobbly, which turned into a friendship-ending fight and the outing of Danni’s secret plan to never return.
 The fallout was Chernobyl-level cooked.

-Fast forward 20 years.
-They’re still giving each other the silent treatment.
-Baked enough to forget she used to have a dream, Danni’s still slinging beers at her dad’s pub, the Cock & Bull, known to the locals as the Cock & Balls.
-And Kyleigh’s still with Trevor, albeit sans a ring on her finger, much to her chagrin.
+Fast forward 20 years, Danni’s baked enough to forget she used to have a dream.
+She’s still slinging beers at her dad’s pub, the Cock & Bull, known to the locals as the Cock & Balls.
+Kyleigh’s still with Trevor, albeit sans a ring on her finger, much to her chagrin.
+And the pair are still giving each other the silent treatment.

-When Danni’s dad cops a mysterious virus and kicks the bucket, his girlfriend lays claim to the pub, the only home Danni’s ever known.
+When Danni’s dad kicks the bucket, his girlfriend lays claim to the pub, the only home Danni’s ever known.
 She will have to haul arse to Nimbin, the pot-smoking capital of Australia, to get his will.

-They hit the road, still hating each other’s guts, but that’s the least of their problems when victims of the virus start turning into zombos.
+They hit the road, still hating each other’s guts, but that’s the least of their problems when the zombo apocalypse pops off.

 And these aren’t your average garden-variety biters.
 They don’t want brains – they want connection.
 They lick.
 They grope, they probe the orifices of their victims because this isn't just a disease: it's a twisted form of attachment – Danni's worst nightmare.
 While the zoms are all over Kyleigh like a rash, they seem to have a weird aversion to Danni.